serainox420/Silver-Macros.js/README.md

 # Personal-Macros
 ## Bunch of Macros of my own.
 All built on JS Macros

+# As for now its all mixed, some do work nicely, some do not at all, others are only my libraries to hold some lines etc. its hell of a mess.

 Im gonna drop macros in whole packs every so often

 Them we'' make branch repo with all macros one by one for easy search